TimSmolonski/presto/README.md

 ### Dependencies
 *Python 3.5+*
 Basic Language of the project.
 *Django + Django Rest Framework*
 Used to create api services.
-*PostgreSQL + PsyCopg2*
+*PsyCopg2*
-PostgreSQL was one of the task requirements.
-PsyCopg2 is PSQL driver for Python.
+PostgreSQL driver for Python.
 *DjangoRestFramework-Recursive*
 Used to create api serializer for Topping model.
 This library allows to create recursive fields for models.